aws-observability/terraform-aws-observability-accelerator/docs/eks/istio.md

 Log back into your Amazon Managed Grafana workspace and navigate to the dashboard side panel.
 Click on the `Observability Accelerator Dashboards` folder and open the `Istio Service` Dashboard.
 Use the Service dropdown menu to select the `reviews.default.svc.cluster.local` service.
 This gives details about metrics for the service, client workloads (workloads that are calling this service), and service workloads (workloads that are providing this service).

-Explore the Istio Control Plane, Mesh, and Performance dasbhoards as well.
+Explore the Istio Control Plane, Mesh, and Performance dashboards as well.